 I owe this story to Diana Wynne Jones.
 (I owe my entire career to her, frankly, as she’s the person who inspired me to become a writer — but this story more than most.)
 In one of the essays collected in Reflections, she commented on how Penelope, like Odysseus, is a trickster, though Penelope’s trickery is of a passive sort.
 I immediately wondered if there was a way for Penelope actions to be more, well, active . . . and this story is the result.

 It was published on Tor.com October 1st, 2014, with beautiful art by Ashley Mackenzie, and it was subsequently reprinted in the anthology Some of the Best from Tor.com 2014.
 It was reprinted again in the Book View Cafe anthology Nevertheless, She Persisted, edited by Mindy Klasky, which is the one most frequently linked for sale under the buttons to the left.
-“Daughter of Necessity” was reprinted again in the Tor.com anniversary anthology Worlds Seen in Passing: Ten Years of Tor.com Short Fiction, which came out in September 2018, and received an audio edition from Serial Box in May 2020.
+“Daughter of Necessity” was also reprinted in the Tor.com anniversary anthology Worlds Seen in Passing: Ten Years of Tor.com Short Fiction, which came out in September 2018, and received an audio edition from Serial Box in May 2020.

 I love this take on her story.
 Of the reason given for her weaving.
 Homeric myths are not always kind to the women — specifically the wives of the men involved in the Trojan War.
 So often they’re depicted as passive, waiting.
 Unless they’re depicted as cheating murderers.
 Here, Penelope is not passive, not waiting.
 Highly recommended.